grnet/synnefo/docs/upgrade/upgrade-0.19.rst

 Update cache settings
 """""""""""""""""""""

-In cyclades, you now have to set each one of the three caches in a new format.
+In cyclades, you now have to set each one of the three caches in the Django's cache framework format.

 Defaults are:

 .. code-block:: python